jorinvo/me/content/post/two-kinds-of-software.md

 Whenever we can encapsulate and precisely define a problem, an engineering approach will be very effective for producing software of high quality.

 However, once a system interacts with humans or other external systems in the world, things suddenly are much less fixed.
 It becomes hard to foresee all possible interactions and inputs our system will receive from the outside world.
 External systems can exhibit faulty behaviour or can even become malicious.
-Being situated in an ever-evolving world, the requirement we expect our systems to fulfill are in constant flux and change fundamentally over time.
+Being situated in an ever-evolving world, the requirement we expect our systems to fulfil are in constant flux and change fundamentally over time.

 Rigorous planning a correct solution is not a viable option when requirements are extremely dynamic and it is not something that can be achieved with any reasonable amount of effort.